Top 10 Differences Between Shopify & Magento 2021

 Shopify is closed source.
 This means merchants are limited to the changes they can make to their stores.
 They have to work within the Shopify’s standard parameters.
 A benefit to closed source though, are the automatic upgrades, security patches and PCI compliance.

-Magento is open source so merchants can access the source code and modify any part of it themselves, depending on their needs, wishes, and dreams.
+Magento has an open source version so that merchants can access the source code and modify any part of it themselves, depending on their needs, wishes, and dreams.
 There aren’t any aspects of the system that you can’t change.
 This provides additional flexibility for customization.